SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ```

-### Customising tests
+### Customising tests: Examples as tests

 In this section, we show that SUnit offers two hooks to define what a test selector is and how to perform the test.

-Imagine that we want to support a class method on a given class returned by `classWithExamplesToTest` whose selector follow the pattern `example*` methods are considered as tests.
+Imagine that we want to support example methods as tests.
+Let us define what are example methods:
+Let us say that an example method is a class method if its selector follows the pattern `example*`.

+For the sake of simplicity imagine that the method `classWithExamplesToTest` returns a class defining example methods.

-We can define method `testSelectors` as follows:
+We can then define the method `testSelectors` as follows:

 ```
 HiExamplesTest class >> testSelectors [